iods/meatball/README.md

 Meatball
 ========

-A multiple project repository and personal development kit in Python.
+A project repository and personal SDK written in Python.

-If I ever had a snake, his name would be meatball.

 Getting Started